ion2088/firedust/README.md

 ### Manage memories

-The assistant's memory can be managed in real-time.
-You can recall, add, list, retrieve, delete and share memories with other assistants.
-It allows you granular control over what data is available to your users.
+Gain granular control over the assistant's memory.
+You can recall, add, list, retrieve, and delete data points.
+Assistants' memories can also be fully synced, ensuring precise management of the data available to your users.

 ```python
 import firedust